-Effective April 1, 2018, the nomination of a person for the Office of Mayor and the Office of Ward Councillor must be endorsed by at least 25 persons.
+Effective April 1, 2018, the nomination of a person for the Office of Mayor and the Office of Ward Councillor must be endorsed by at least 25 persons on the prescribed Form 2, Endorsement of Nomination.
 The person endorsing the nomination must be eligible to vote in an election for an office within the municipality, if a regular election was held on the day that the person endorses the nomination.

-When a candidate submits the Form 1, Nomination Paper, it must be signed in the presence of a commissioner.
-The Office of the City Clerk have selected staff who are authorized to act as Commissioners of Oaths in order to commission the required Nomination paper.
+When a candidate submits the Form 1, Nomination Paper, it must be signed in the presence of the Clerk or designate.
 The onus is on the person nominated to file a bona fide nomination paper.

-However, if a nomination is filed by an agent, the candidate's declaration must be completed and commissioned prior to filing.
-If the form is not commissioned upon filing, the nomination form will not be accepted.
+However, if a nomination is filed by an agent, the candidate's declaration must be completed prior to filing.
+If the form is not signed upon filing, the nomination form will not be accepted.

 Withdrawing a Nomination

 A candidate who wishes to withdraw his/her nomination paper must file, at the Office of the City Clerk, a written withdrawal by no later than 2:00 pm on Friday, March 13, 2020 (Nomination Day) and you will be required to provide identification.
 Please note that you will still be required to submit a Form 4, Financial Statement by the filing deadline date.

 Form 1 Nomination Paper (To be completed by a person wishing to be a candidate in a municipal or school board election.
 Must be filed with the clerk of the municipality responsible for conducting the election, along with the prescribed fee.)